mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 .. clicmd:: show bgp [afi] [safi] [all] summary failed [json]

-   Show a bgp peer summary for peers that are not succesfully exchanging routes for the specified address family, and subsequent address-family.
+   Show a bgp peer summary for peers that are not successfully exchanging routes for the specified address family, and subsequent address-family.

 .. clicmd:: show bgp [afi] [safi] [all] summary established [json]

-   Show a bgp peer summary for peers that are succesfully exchanging routes for the specified address family, and subsequent address-family.
+   Show a bgp peer summary for peers that are successfully exchanging routes for the specified address family, and subsequent address-family.

+.. clicmd:: show bgp [afi] [safi] [all] summary neighbor [PEER] [json]

+   Show a bgp summary for the specified peer, address family, and subsequent address-family.
+The neighbor filter can be used in combination with the failed, established filters.

+.. clicmd:: show bgp [afi] [safi] [all] summary remote-as <internal|external|ASN> [json]

+   Show a bgp peer summary for the specified remote-as ASN or type (``internal`` for iBGP and ``external`` for eBGP sessions), address family, and subsequent address-family.
+The remote-as filter can be used in combination with the failed, established filters.

+.. clicmd:: show bgp [afi] [safi] [all] summary terse [json]

+   Shorten the output.
+Do not show the following information about the BGP
+   instances: the number of RIB entries, the table version and the used memory.
+   The ``terse`` option can be used in combination with the remote-as, neighbor, failed and established filters, and with the ``wide`` option as well.

 .. clicmd:: show bgp [afi] [safi] [neighbor [PEER] [routes|advertised-routes|received-routes] [json]